Jesperflodin1/iOS-12-Headers/README.md

 # iOS 12 Headers

-Dumped from the ios simulator in xcode using class-dump 3.5
+Dumped from the ios simulator in xcode and an iPhone X on iOS 12.1.2 for maximum coverage